-The language is taught through the four key skill areas of speaking, listening, reading and writing, using a highly communicative approach.
+The language is taught through the four key skill areas of listening, speaking, reading and writing, using a highly communicative approach.
 There is a big focus on communication so pair work, group work and games are commonplace during lessons.
-All lessons use interactive whiteboard software and we also use many of the interactive and online learning resources to reinforce vocabulary.
-These websites are also made available to pupils so that they continue or extend their own learning at home.
+We use many interactive online learning resources to reinforce vocabulary and grammar.
+These websites are also made available to pupils so that they can continue or extend their own learning at home.